 They base on “rent collected” or “rent expected.”
 The difference is when management can charge you these fees.
 Every management will charge at least some type of monthly free.

 When can a firm charge a fee?

 Rent Collected.
 Management only earns a fee when rent is actually paid.
-Meaning vacancies and late rent prevents the management firm from earning a fee.
-This benefits landlords whose property requires more effort to collect rent.
+Meaning vacancies and late rent prevent the management firm from earning a fee.
+This benefits landlord whose property requires more effort to collect rent.